nashftl/FTL-MEDIA-HOMEPAGE/build-guide.md

 ## 5. Build & Development Workflow

 - [x] 1.  **Component Scaffolding:** Create empty files for all components listed in section 2.
 - [ ] 2.  **Static Markup:** Build out the JSX for each component with static, hardcoded content to match the design.
+(Includes adding `aria-label` for accessibility and visually hidden headings where appropriate.)
 - [ ] 3.  **Styling:** Apply Tailwind CSS classes to style each component.
 - [ ] 4.  **Component Integration:** Assemble all components into the main `App.jsx` file.
 - [ ] 5.  **Interactivity:** Implement dynamic functionality (e.g., project filtering, form handling, mobile menu).